projectatomic/atomic-enterprise-training/eap-latest-setup.md

 https://github.com/openshift/origin/issues/2785

-It appears to be fixed but may not have made Early Access.
+It appears to be fixed but may not have made Early Access release.

 ### Deleting a Project
 Since we are done with this "demo" project, and since the `alice` user is a